 Tony jumped sideways.
 “What the ‘ell?
 Watch whatcha doin’.”

-“My bad,” she said, sounding amused until she let out a weary sigh and grabbed a towel from her cart.
+“My bad,” Gabby said, sounding amused until she let out a weary sigh and grabbed a towel from her cart.
 She dropped to all fours to wipe up the mess.

-Gabby drew an exaggerated breath, eyes staring up in serious thought when she answered, “Getting ready for the prom, but I’m still waiting for my white mice and glass slippers to arrive.
+Gabby drew an exaggerated breath, eyes staring up in serious thought when she answered, “It should be obvious that I’m getting ready for the prom, but I’m still waiting for my white mice and glass slippers to arrive.
 Until they do, I’m relegated to two hours of cleaning up.
 An unfair penalty for telling the truth.”

 Tony rolled his eyes, dismissing her with a shake of his head, muttering, “Good practice.
 World needs more hamburger flippers.”